grafana/pyroscope/examples/golang-push/rideshare-tracing/README.md

 To achieve that, we will be using a special label – `profile_id` that is set by the profiler dynamically.
 Our simple application specifies Span ID as a profile ID which establishes one-to-one relation between a trace span execution scope and the profiling scope.

+By default, only the root span gets annotated (the first span created locally), this is done to circumvent the fact that the profiler records only the time spent on CPU.
+Otherwise, all the children profiles should be merged to get the full representation of the root span profile.

 In practice, the scenario can be different: an arbitrary string can be set as a profile ID.
 The most important feature is that profiles with the same ID are merged by storage upon insert.

 Pyroscope handles profiles with `profile_id` label in a very specific way and stores them separately from others.
 As a result, such profiles can not be accessed using regular queries that aggregate the data: the very idea of identifiers is to ensure request-level granularity.

 There are number of limitations:
- - Only Go CPU profiling is fully supported at the moment.
+ 1. Only Go CPU profiling is fully supported at the moment.
- - Due to the very idea of the sampling profilers, spans shorter than the sample interval may not be captured.
+ 2. Due to the very idea of the sampling profilers, spans shorter than the sample interval may not be captured.
 For example, Go CPU profiler probes stack traces 100 times per second, meaning that spans shorter than 10ms may not be captured.
- - Spans do not account children, the profiler records only the time spent on CPU.
-This means that all the children profiles should be merged to get the full representation of the root span profile or profile of the whole trace.

 ### 1. Run the docker-compose file